ibm-cloud-docs/api-handbook/specification/writing.md

 {: #operation-summaries}

 The `summary` value for an operation SHOULD be parallel to the [operation ID][operation-ids], in sentence case, without punctuation, and with an indefinite article where appropriate.
-A summary SHOULD be as short as possible while remaining unique and unambiguous.
+A summary MUST be 80 characters or less in length and SHOULD be unique and unambiguous.
+Abbreviations MUST NOT be used to make a summary shorter unless they are consistently used elsewhere.
+Rather, summaries SHOULD be made concise to meet the length requirement.

 [operation-ids]: /docs/api-handbook?topic=api-handbook-operations#operation-ids